 Job Coach – PRN

 Provide on-call, as needed specialized on-the-job training and support to assist individuals with disabilities in learning and performing a new or changed job and adjusting to the work environment.
 This includes: task analysis for a particular job; teaching client workers the necessary steps required to complete job tasks; working side-by-side with the client workers to ensure all aspects of the job are done to the employer’s satisfaction; using appropriate learning strategies and identifying necessary accommodations.
+There is a need for great flexibility in accepting a wide variety of assignments at employment sites in the community, including, but not limited to clerical, manufacturing, guest services, food services, and janitorial settings.
 Must have reliable transportation, a willingness to travel throughout the Northeast Ohio region, and a valid Ohio driver’s license with no more than two (2) moving violations.

 It is the policy of UCP of Greater Cleveland to provide equal opportunity employment to all employees and applicants for employment.
 No person shall be discriminated against in employment because of race, religion, color, sex, age, national origin, disability, military status, genetic information, or any other characteristic protected by applicable federal or state law.
 UCP of Greater Cleveland will provide reasonable accommodations for qualified individuals with disabilities.